killercup/quicli/docs/Readme.md

 quicli comes with a handy macro called `main!`.
 You can use it as an entry point in your program, and instead of the usual `fn main`.
-Its purpose it to reduce the amount boilerplate code you need write.
+Its purpose it to reduce the amount boilerplate code you need to write.
 Currently, it gives you
 access to the parsed CLI args, sets up logging,